walitareen901199/walitareen901199/README.md

-## Hi there 👋 i am ungraguade Roshan Tara School, Karachi i am studying, i like coding.
+## Hi there 👋 i am ungraguade Vidya Samithi Arts and Science Degree College i am studying, i like coding.

 Here are some ideas to get you started: